pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 passengers and crew said that the original charter was null and void, and that they "would use their own liberty; for none had power to command them."[^bradford] They were wanting to go at it in the new place on their own, every man for himself.
-Others thought it would be better to cooperate and help each other, especially as they arrived in this cold place late in November.
-In the end, they (thankfully) all consented to the latter for the sake of order and survival, and, I think the opportunity to do something that very few of their predecessors had ever had the opportunity to do: deliberately coming together and _creating their own government_.
+Others, in a moment of inspiration, thought it would be better to cooperate and help each other, especially as they arrived in this cold place late in November.
+They drafted a compact that they hoped everyone would agree to and sign before they left the ship.
+Thankfully, and after some persuasion, they all consented to the latter for the sake of order and survival.
+I like to think that they also may have signed to take advantage of an opportunity to do something that very few of their Old World predecessors had ever had the opportunity to do: deliberately coming together and _creating their own government_.
 Just think of it!

 <figure id="fig:the-mayflower-compact" class="img" property="schema:image" typeof="schema:ImageObject">
   <img alt="Passengers of the Mayflower signing the 'Mayflower Compact' including Carver, Winston, Alden, Myles Standish, Howland, Bradford, Allerton, and Fuller." src="The_Mayflower_Compact.jpg" />